I’m going to show how easy using antiques in the garden is and the 5 things to keep your eye out for when you are shopping.

 I fell in love with this armillary… oh, that chippy green paint!!
 It would look darling in the center of a bed of herbs or lavender, wouldn’t it??

 This metal planter would look so pretty with a small trailing plant on your front porch.

 Wood trays, boxes, and crates can be used so many ways in your outdoor spaces.
 I have an old wooden soda crate on my front porch now with some Spring decor on it; you can see my Vintage Spring Porch here.

-An antique tool box can be filled with flowers and set upon a small table on your porch.
+An antique toolbox can be filled with flowers and set on a small table on your porch.

 You could use a bulb crate to store garden tools or pots of flowers.

 Isn’t this one gorgeous???
 I loved it!!

 Pop a big pot of Summer annuals into a wood crate for a super pretty, rustic look in your garden.
 An old bistro chair or wooden chair makes a good spot to put it on too.